 Local Plan Partial Update policy NE2 has regard to conserving and enhancing the landscape and landscape character.
 The policy notes a number of criteria which should be met in order for the development to be considered acceptable in landscape, including conserving the local landscape character and conserving.
 The policy also states that development should seek to avoid or should adequately mitigate any adverse impacts on the landscape.
-Proposals with the potential to impact on the landscape and Visual Impact Assessment undertaken by a qualified practitioner to inform the design and location of any new development.
+Proposals with the potential to impact on the landscape/townscape character of an area or on views should be accompanied by a Landscape and Visual Impact Assessment undertaken by a qualified practitioner to inform the design and location of any new development.